NNPDF/nnpdf/doc/sphinx/source/vp/filters.md

 the datapoint passes and it is kept.

 In addition, the user can add any theory parameter they wish.
 For example, one could add `PTO: NNLO` which means to evaluate the rule only if the theory is NNLO.
+These are discussed further [here](#PTO).
 One can see a full list of possible theory parameters using:

 ```ipython
 In [1]: from validphys.loader import Loader